IN PICS | AmaZulu King reflects on faith and legacy at royal prayer service

 Image: SANDILE NDLOVU

 Princess Ntandeyenkosi also narrated a story she was told by her late mother, Queen Mantfombi, in 1998.
-She said that the Queen made a pact with God when she was very sick that she would send all her children on the religious route.
+She said the queen had made a pact with God when she was very sick that she would send all her children on the religious route.

 “She was very sick at the time and almost lost her life.
 She said the first thing she said while being transported to the hospital was: 'God, please don't take me before I take my children to church', and that is what she did.”